xonsh/xonsh/docs/tutorial_hist.rst

     >>> history

-Also note that the history object itself can be accessed through the xonsh builtin variable ``__xonsh_history__``.
+Also note that the history object itself can be accessed through the xonsh built-in variable ``__xonsh_history__``.